The term public relations is defined by PRSA as:

 Implementing the plan according to policy requires church budgeting, scheduling and a process to roll out the plan.
-Budgeting and timing of implementation is critical to the end result.
-For example, dollars may be budgeted for printed material about a church sponsored event or community outreach.
+Budgeting and timing of communications can impact the end result.

-A good PR strategy can help build relationships with congregants, donors, employees and the general public.
-Having a reputation for positive things such as giving back to the community, a great place to worship, or supportive of other social needs can do more to acquire new members than any other form of advertising.
-People like to connect with a church that is doing the work of the Kingdom!
+In addition, maintaining a reputation, for positive things such as giving back to the community, providing a great place to worship, or supporting the social needs within the community, can do more to recruit new members than any other form of advertising.

 photo by: Konstantine Lazorkin